LTLA/powerit/README.md

 cmake --build . --target install
 ```

+By default, this will use `FetchContent` to fetch all external dependencies.
-If you want to install the dependency [**aarand**](https://github.com/LTLA/aarand) manually use `-DPOWERIT_FETCH_EXTERN=OFF`.
+If you want to install them manually, use `-DPOWERIT_FETCH_EXTERN=OFF` -
+use the commit hashes in [`extern/CMakeLists.txt`](extern/CMakeLists.txt) to find compatible versions.

 ### Manual

-If you're not using CMake, the simple approach is to just copy the files - either directly or with Git submodules - and include their path during compilation with, e.g., GCC's `-I`.
+If you're not using CMake, the simple approach is to just copy the files in `include/` - either directly or with Git submodules - and include their path during compilation with, e.g., GCC's `-I`.
-This requires the additional [**aarand**](https://github.com/LTLA/aarand) library for some lightweight distribution functions.
+This requires the external dependencies listed in [`extern/CMakeLists.txt`](extern/CMakeLists.txt), which also need to be made available during compilation.